 After the application is approved, onsite training will be provided to each

-How will I be reimbursed for Health Home Services?
+How are providers reimbursed for Health Home Services?

-Medical Services will be funded exactly as they are now.
-The Health Home provider will be paid a per-member per-month (PMPM) payment based on the Tier of the recipients to cover the cost of providing the 6 core services required by Health Homes.
+Medical Services are funded exactly as they are now.
+The Health Home provider will be paid a per-member per-month (PMPM) payment based on the tier of the recipients to cover the cost of providing the 6 core services required by Health Homes.